C/C++ client library and toolkit for the

 XSyncPoint *syncPoint = smaxCreateSyncPoint();

 A synchronization point is a marker in the queue that we can wait on.
-After the synchronization point is created, you can sumbit more pull request to the same queue (e.g. for another processing block), or do some other things for a bit (since it will take at least some microseconds before the data is ready).
+After the synchronization point is created, you can submit more pull request to the same queue (e.g. for another processing block), or do some other things for a bit (since it will take at least some microseconds before the data is ready).
 Then, when ready you can wait on the specific synchronization point to ensure that data submitted prior to its creation is delivered from SMA-X:

 // Wait for data submitted prior to syncPoint to be ready, or time out after 1000 ms.